joaomlourenco/biblatex-cse/README.md

 ## How to contribute

-I did this style file by request of a user of my [https://github.com/joaomlourenco/novathesis](LaTeX template \novathesis).
-He was quite thorough double and triple checking that the output was conforming to the requirements of his University (Faculty of Veterinaria from the University of Lisbon).
-Although this \texttt{\filename} style served the requirerments from his University, there may still be some uncomformities to the CSE style.
-If you find any, please open an issue [https://github.com/joaomlourenco/biblatex-cse](in the project's page at GitHub) or, even better, \textbf{submit a pull request}.
+I did this style file by request of a user of my [https://github.com/joaomlourenco/novathesis](LaTeX template `novathesis`).
+He was quite thorough, double and triple checking that the output was conforming to the requirements of his University (Faculty of Veterinary from the University of Lisbon).
+Although this biblatex-cse style served the requirements from his University, there may still be some unconformities to the CSE style.
+If you find any, please open an issue in the [https://github.com/joaomlourenco/biblatex-cse](in the project's page on GitHub) or, even better, **submit a pull request**.

 --------